codeAbinash/localDb.js/README.md

 console.log(s.get());
 // Output will be all of the data of a, b, c
 ```
-- ## Sorting
-You have to sort manually, because sorting is not available in this version.
-It will be available in next versions.
-#### Hints For Sorting
-Access `dbName.mainDb`, here all data are saved as `array` of `objects`.
-Sort as you want.
-After sorting use `dbName.save()` to save all sorting you did.
-It will be available soon by `sort()` method here.

 # ADVANTAGES
 - You can use a database in frontend too.
 - Very useful for every kind of web apps or websites like Offline WebApp, PWA(Progressive Web App) etc.